karmaniverous/rules/README.md

-# rules
+# Karmic Rules for Writing Pretty Good Code

-Karmic Rules for Writing Pretty Good Code
+1. Minimize external dependencies and try not to use shitty libraries.